What's new in iOS 12.3 and new iPhone 11R design leaks

-In this week's Apple Core roundup we're breaking down the latest rumors about the iPhone 11R, the rumored sequel to Apple's cheaper iPhone XR, along with production updates regarding the rest of Apple's 2019 iPhone lineup.
-This week Apple also released the last major software updates to iOS, MacOS, WatchOS and TVOS before WWDC.
+In this Apple Core roundup we break down the latest rumors about the iPhone 11R, the rumored sequel to Apple's cheaper iPhone XR, along with production updates regarding the rest of Apple's 2019 iPhone lineup.
+Last week Apple also released the last major software updates to iOS, MacOS, WatchOS and TVOS before WWDC.
 Find out what new features to expect on your iPhone and other Apple devices once you upgrade.

 Apple begins production of a key iPhone 11 part